slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 Classical commentary on the book of Genesis is not illuminating on this point.
-For instance, Philo of Alexandria, whose work *Quaestiones et solutiones in Genesim* I read with devotion in my early twentis, speaks thus on questions 15 and 40:
+For instance, Philo of Alexandria, whose work *Quaestiones et solutiones in Genesim* I read with devotion in my early twenties, speaks thus on questions 15:

-> (15) Why does (God) say, when He commands (Adam) to eat of every
+> Why does (God) say, when He commands (Adam) to eat of every
 >tree which is in Paradise, ‘“‘Eat” in the singular number; but, when He forbids
 >eating of the tree which gives knowledge of good and evil, says, in the plural
 >number, ‘“‘Do not eat, for on the day when ye shall eat, ye shall die”?